How to find your purpose in life

 1. What are your two best qualities?

 What are the two best qualities you bring to the world?
-Not skills or knowledge but qualities you have.
+Not just skills or knowledge but qualities you have.

 (If you find it difficult to pick just two, ask some trusted friends.
 Listen to their answers, keep what you like, ignore what you don’t.
-And then pick out the two qualities you think best describe you: qualities you love about yourself, that summarise the essence of who you are.)
+And then pick the two qualities you think best describe you: qualities you love about yourself, that summarise the essence of who you are.)

 .